 Enrollment into one or all of the tax free reimbursement accounts is done each year during the Annual Enrollment/Transfer Period through Edison Employee Self-Service.

-If you start to work after the enrollment period, you will have 30 days from your employment date to sign up for the Flexible Benefits Plan.
+The effective coverage date for the FSA program is the first day of the month following one full calendar month of employment.
+For example, if hire date is 8/2, coverage begins 10/1.
+Expenses incurred prior to the coverage begin date are not eligible for reimbursement.
 Your personnel officer can assist you with this process.
 Enrollment of new employees after the Annual Enrollment/Transfer Period is over requires an Election Form to be submitted.
 Employees are not able to enroll or make changes to enrollment in Edison after the Annual Enrollment/Transfer Period.

 Please note, the medical Flexible Benefits accounts are not health savings accounts.
 Flex medical accounts are subject to the "use it or lose it" rule, and unused funds are forfeited from year to year.
 All expenses must be incurred by March 15 and filed for reimbursement by March 31 for the prior calendar year to avoid forfeitures of funds.